Euphorbia ammak: Habitat

 It is native to the arid regions of Saudi Arabia and Yemen.
 It grows in shrubby areas between 1000 and 1500 m above sea level, possibly as high as 2500 metres above sea.
 It is also found in rocky places in plains, on precipitous hillsides and thorny scrublands where it has now become rare in its native range (though it remains common in areas in North Yemen).

 Cultivation

-The plant is easy grow and prefers well drained soil (such us clay and pumice) in full sun, though younger plants may perform better indoors as the plant tolerates some shade.
+The plant is easy to grow and prefers well drained soil (such as clay and pumice) in full sun, though younger plants may perform better indoors as the plant tolerates some shade.
 Watering should be regular in summer, and the plant should be kept dry in winter.
 A moderately fast grower and long-living, it matures and becomes large in 3-5 years.
 In addition to being frost-tender, the plant can be affected by mealybugs and, very rarely, scales.
 Strong winds can also affect the columns.
 It can easily be propagated by cuttings, though the cutting must callus for a week or two before placed in dry soil.

 In Australia, the plant has adapted well in coastal areas.
 Euphorbia ammak 'Variegeta, a variegated form found in cultivation, features a creamy-yellow and pale blue-green surface.